Evyweb/ioctopus/README.md

 ## How to use

 To use ioctopus, you need to create a container and bind your dependencies.
-To do so you need to create an id for each dependency you want to register.
+To do so, you need to create an ID for each dependency you want to register.

-This id that we call an "injection token" can be a string or a symbol.
+This ID, which we call an "injection token," can be a string or a symbol.
-(Please note that you have to be consistent and use always strings for binding and resolving dependencies or always symbols, you can't mix them).
+(Please note that you must be consistent: either always use strings for binding and resolving dependencies or always use symbols; you can't mix them.)

-Then you can bind the dependency to a value, a function, a class, a factory, a higher order function, or a curried function.
+Then you can bind the dependency to a value, a function, a class, a factory, a higher-order function, or a curried function.

 #### Type-Safe Registry (Recommended)

-**⚠️ Using a type-safe registry is the recommended approach for better type safety and developer experience.**
+**Note:** Using a type-safe registry is the recommended approach for better type safety and developer experience.

 You can define a registry type or interface to get full type safety for your dependency injection keys and their corresponding types.
 This eliminates the need for manual casting when resolving dependencies.